jmgress/futureofswe/slides/Slides.md

 > *“By guiding Copilot with business intent, I was co-designing, not just coding.”*

 ---

+## VII.
+Highlight: Do We Care About the Code?

+> *"Do we care about the code — or just the outcome?"*

+- **Demo Setup:** Ask ChatGPT to generate a Python script:
+  *"What date is two weeks from the second Tuesday of next month?"*

+- **Developer Instincts:** We often feel the need to:
+  - Inspect the logic
+  - Refactor it for style or readability
+  - Validate it against edge cases

+- **But in this case?**
+  - We don’t care *how* it’s written
+  - We care *if* it gives the right answer
+  - The next time we ask, the system may write it differently anyway

+> AI has already shifted part of our mindset — treating code as a temporary utility, not a permanent product.

+**Implication:**
+- Our relationship with code is changing
+- Results are becoming more important than maintainability for one-off logic
+- This challenges the core beliefs many developers hold about craftsmanship

 ## VIII.
 Preparing for the Future